 (d) Excursions are not packages and do not form part of this holiday contract nor are they governed by the Package Holidays and Travel Trade Act 1995/the Package Travel Regulations 1992.

-The holiday must be paid for in full 12 weeks before the scheduled date of departure.
-If the holiday is booked within 12 weeks of the scheduled departure date payment will be automatically processed on the card used to pay the deposit.
+The holiday must be paid for in full 6 weeks before the scheduled date of departure if you are travelling before 30th november 2020 or 12 weeks before the scheduled date of departure if you are travelling after 30th November 2020.
+If the holiday is booked within 6 weeks of the scheduled departure date and travelling up to 30th November 2020 payment will be automatically processed on the card used to pay the deposit.
+If the holiday is booked within 12 weeks of the scheduled departure date and travelling from 30th November 2020 onwards, payment will be automatically processed on the card used to pay the deposit.
 Any balance outstanding for any services added to the booking will be automatically processed from the card used to pay the balance.
 If the full payment has not been settled on the balance due date of the holiday, the Organiser shall have the option to cancel the holiday.
 If the Organiser exercises that option or if the Consumer cancels the holiday (which cancellation must be notified in writing to the Organiser) the following cancellation charges are payable by you.

 CANCELLATION BY YOU: Should you or any member of your party need to cancel all or part of your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.Your notice of cancellation will only be effective when it is received in writing by us at our offices.We reserve the right to utilise unoccupied beds.
 If you or any member of your party cancel the holiday, the following charges shall be payable by you.